isaidspaghetti/stream-hubspot-contacts/README.md

 Back in the primary router, register the Stream app instance with `new StreamChat.Streamchat()`, passing in our `apiKey` and `apiSecret`.

+// todo@taylor: this feels awkard.
+Either cut or expand on what the client can do.
+This is just the client initialization code, it doesn't really "register" with stream.

 ## Client user registration

 To keep a chat secure, we can specify which users can use our client.
 Let's create a `customer` object for our frontend user, and a `supporter` object to represent a sales rep or support rep on the other end of the chat.